Klipper3d/klipper/docs/Config_Reference.md

 #   driver must always be enabled.
 rotation_distance:
 #   Distance (in mm) that the axis travels with one full rotation of
+#   the stepper motor (or final gear if gear_ratio is specified).
-#   the stepper motor.
-This parameter must be provided.
+#   This parameter must be provided.
 microsteps:
 #   The number of microsteps the stepper motor driver uses.
 This
 #   parameter must be provided.